 The accumulator stack is used for instructions that require more than one parameter to execute a function or for user-defined functionality.
 The accumulator stack is used when more than one Load instruction is executed without the use of an Out instruction.
 The first load instruction in the scan places a value into the accumulator.
-Every Load instruction thereafter without the use of an Out instruction places a value into the accumulator and the value that was in the accumulator is placed onto the accumulator stack.
-The Out instruction nullifies the previous load instruction and does not place the value that was in the accumulator onto the accumulator stack when the next load instruction is executed.
+Every Load instruction thereafter without the use of an Out instruction places a value into the accumulator stack.
+The Out instruction nullifies the previous load instruction and does not place the value that was in the accumulator stack when the next load instruction is executed.
 Every time a value is placed onto the accumulator stack the other values in the stack are pushed down one location.
 The accumulator is eight levels deep (eight 32-bit registers).
 If there is a value in the eighth location when a new value is placed onto the stack, the value in the eighth location is pushed off the stack and cannot be recovered.